matn7/CS-Notes/src/main/java/spring/spring2.md

 # Spring Boot.

 **1. What is Spring Boot and why is it used?**
-* Spring Boot is an opinionated framework built on top of Spring that simplifies application setup by providing auto-configuration, embedded servers, and production-ready features.
+* Spring Boot is an opinionated (uparty/zwazięty) framework built on top of Spring that simplifies application setup by providing auto-configuration, embedded servers, and production-ready features.
 * It reduces boilerplate and accelerates development while still allowing deep customization.

 **2. How does auto-configuration work internally?**
 * Spring Boot uses `@EnableAutoConfiguration`, which triggers loading of configuration classes listed in `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`.
 * These classes use conditional annotations like `@ConditionalOnClass`, `@ConditionalOnMissingBean`, etc., to configure beans dynamically based on the classpath and environment.

 **3. What are the key differences between Spring and Spring Boot?**
 * Spring requires manual configuration (XML or Java), while Spring Boot provides auto-configuration, embedded servers, and starter dependencies.
 * Boot is designed for rapid development and microservices, while Spring is more flexible but verbose.

 **4. What is a Spring Boot starter?**
-* Starters are curated dependency bundles (e.g., `spring-boot-starter-web`) that include all necessary libraries for a feature, reducing dependency conflicts and setup time.
+* Starters are curated (wyselekcjonowane) dependency bundles (e.g., `spring-boot-starter-web`) that include all necessary libraries for a feature, educing dependency conflicts and setup time.

 **5. How do you externalize configuration?**
 * Using `application.properties` or `application.yml`, environment variables, command-line arguments, and profiles.